Annabelle Chauncy OAM

 winnie akol (HEAD of tailoring, UGANDA)

 Winnie is the instructor and creative spark that inspires Kumi.
 Shortly after completing a degree in Industrial and Fine Arts at Makarere University 2013, Winnie knew she wanted to share her skills and knowledge with those who did not have the opportunity to attend school or pursue their desired trade.
-She joined the project at its inception in 2014 and has been departing her knowledge, talents and unwavering patience ever since.
+She joined the project at its inception in 2014 and has been imparting her knowledge, talents and unwavering patience ever since.

-OUR TEACHERS AND OTHER STAFF MEMBERS
+SOME OF OUR TEACHERS AND OTHER STAFF MEMBERS

 Board of Directors

-LInDA o'Brien AM (Co-CHAir)
+LInDA o'Brien AM (CHAir)

-VICKI POTTS (NON-EXECUTIVE DIRECTOR)
+VICKI POTTS (NON-EXECUTIVE DIRECTOR & TREASURER)